fortanix/salmiac/README.md

 Salmiac makes it possible to run an application in isolated compute environments to protect and securely process highly sensitive data.

-By default bare Nitro Enclaves doesn't provide any networking capability outside of the enclave environment as well as no persistent storage, meaning that all your data is lost when container image finishes it's execution.
+By default bare Nitro Enclaves doesn't provide any networking capability outside of the enclave environment as well as no persistent storage, meaning that all your data is lost when container image finishes its execution.

 Salmiac enhances Nitro Enclaves by enabling networking for external communication and providing encrypted persistent storage.